Tour 360 Contacts

 Legal compliance

-We expect our Suppliers to comply with all relevant laws, codes and regulations, and to act in an ethical manner.
+We expect our Suppliers to comply with all applicable laws, codes and regulations, and to act in an ethical manner.

 As such, Suppliers must: